 You can load up photos in the general vicinity and sometimes uncover some really cool places that you might not know to look for.
 It can be a great little source of travel inspiration and information when you are in a new and unknown area.

-Plus Instagram also makes a great way to document photos from your own road trip and share them friends and family along the way.
+Plus Instagram also makes a great way to document photos from your own road trip and share them with friends and family along the way.
 Be sure to give me a follow on Instagram!

 APPLE | ANDROID

 There is nothing more frustrating than driving right past something really, really cool because you didn’t even know it was there.
 I did just that when I drove past Horseshoe Bend the first time without realizing it, which is a major fail when it comes to trip planning.

 Roadtrippers is a great little app that will offer up some interesting attractions and detours between your points A and B, so at least you know if there is something that you should be checking out on your road trip.